I think maybe you’ve written about something like this before on your blog, but

 Here’s what’s going on.

-In her contract, it states that I am going to be charged the designer’s net price and that I would never be charged more than retail.
+Okay, in her contract, it states that I am going to be charged, in most cases, a price that is 20% below retail.

-In addition, I’ve been getting monthly bills for the last 3 months which now total nearly $10,000!
-And this is for only two rooms, plus a few odds and ends!
-I have seen her 6 times and even with travel, this is about 20 hours of her time.
+In addition, I’ve been getting monthly bills for the last 3 months, which total nearly $10,000!
+And this is for only three rooms, plus a few odds and ends!
+I have seen her 6 times, and even with travel, this is at most 20 hours of her time.
+There have been several emails and a few phone calls.
+Surely, she’s not charging for all of the emails!

 Did she spend another 60 hours?